Overcoming Tight Constraints in Soft Happy Colouring: Introduction

 The probabilistic foundation of the CE method offers a flexible and robust framework applicable to a wide range of optimisation problems.
-It has been successfully extended to combinatorial optimisation \cite{rubinstein2004cross,wang2025cross}, continuous optimisation \cite{rubinstein1999cross}, and mixed-integer nonlinear programming (MINLP) problems \cite{bayat2024drawdown, eshragh2011projection}, demonstrating its versatility across diverse application domains.
+It has been successfully extended to combinatorial optimisation \cite{rubinstein2004cross}, continuous optimisation \cite{rubinstein1999cross}, and mixed-integer nonlinear programming (MINLP) problems~\cite{bayat2024drawdown}.
+The integration of local search within a cross-entropy framework has also been explored in other combinatorial domains; for instance, Wang et al. \cite{wang2025cross} recently demonstrated the efficacy of a hybrid CE and local search approach for routing problems.
+However, as we will detail in Section \ref{sec:ce+ls}, the structure of the SHC problem necessitates a different hybridisation strategy than those used in path-based or continuous frameworks.

 The CE method is suited to the SHC problem due to the discrete nature of the solution space.
 In SHC, the objective is to determine a colour assignment for each vertex that maximises the total number of $\rho$-happy vertices.
 The finite set of available colours allows us to construct a direct probability distribution over the entire space of possible assignments.
-The CE method easily leverages this domain-specific structure.
+The CE method seamlessly leverages this domain-specific structure.
 In this formulation, the probability that any given vertex belongs to a particular colour class becomes a dynamic and learnable parameter.
-Through successive iterations of generating solutions and evaluating the elite performers (best solutions), the CE method progressively refines these probabilities, effectively guiding the search toward optimal or near-optimal network partitions.
+Through successive iterations of generating solutions and evaluating the elite performers (better performing solutions), the CE method progressively refines these probabilities, effectively guiding the search toward optimal or near-optimal network partitions.

-Employing the pure CE method for SHC is expected to be difficult.
-The main reason for this is that the convergence of colour probabilities for each vertex usually requires a considerable amount of time.
-However, the hybridisation with the fast and effective local search algorithm, {\sf LS}, can save the search time for the CE approach.
-In this paper, we follow this approach and design the algorithm {\sf CE+LS} besides {\sf CE}, and by testing them over a large set of randomly generated partially coloured graphs in the SBM and comparing them with the existing algorithms, we show the superiority of {\sf CE+LS} in maximising the number of $\rho$-happy vertices in general, and especially for the tight constraint regime over the proportion of happiness, $\rho$.
+However, employing the pure CE method for SHC is problematic due to the multiplicity of competing locally optimal solutions in high-dimensional discrete spaces.
+This causes the pure CE mechanism to suffer from probabilistic stagnation, preventing convergence to the global optimal solution.
+By applying a fast and effective local search algorithm, such as {\sf LS}~\cite{SHEKARRIZ_local_search}, to each generated sample, we strictly limit the search space.
+This allows the CE mechanism to learn exclusively from high-quality structural skeletons rather than raw random samples.